 If you are not attracting new subscribers regularly, the issue in the previous point is enhanced.
-With time, the old subscribers will become inactive or outdated, and the email open rate will go southwards.
+With time, the old subscribers will become inactive or outdated, and the email open rates will go southwards.
 Gaining new subscribers takes continual effort.

 41. Tracking Issues

 The email client generally blocks the images by default.
 Also, the email clients in applications like mobile or tablet only receive the text version of the email.
 The plain-text version of the email does not support the tracking image download capabilities.
-The recipients may choose “not to download image” option.
+The recipients may choose the “not to download image” option.

 42. Mobile Optimization

-Make sure that the email layout, design, and images look good on the mobile device.
-Also, make sure that the images being used are compact and efficient so that it won’t take forever to load them on a mobile device.
-Use “jpeg” images as much as possible as “png” images are not compatible in many mobile devices.
+Make sure that the email layout, design, and images look good on the device.
+Also, make sure that the images being used are compact and efficient so that it won’t take forever to load them on a device.
+Use “jpeg” images as much as possible as “png” images are not compatible in many devices.

 43. Time of Delivery

-As per the statistics available, the best day to send an email in order to get best email open rates is on a Tuesday after 12 pm.
+As per the statistics available, the best day to send an email in order to get the best email open rates is on a Tuesday after 12 pm.

 44. Seasonal Factors